Top 10 Best Manhattan Kosher Restaurants

 While several cities around the globe, such as Lakewood, Miami, Paris, and Jerusalem, offer an exciting and dynamic kosher restaurant landscape, Manhattan is still the mecca of kosher food.
 After all, “the city that never sleeps” has deep roots in terms of Jewish immigrants settling in Manhattan at the beginning of the 20th century and also as being at the “center of it all,” thereby driving restaurant growth.
 Still, because commerce and tourism propel so much of the activity in New York City’s most active borough, it is subject to the inevitable upswings and the downturns that come with economic cycles and other events that affect the restaurant sector.
 However, Manhattan (and its sister borough, Brooklyn) has persevered through it all.

 In honor of such a magnificent city that we hope has many more years of success ahead, we overview the top 10 best Manhattan kosher restaurants.
-Our ranking has something for everyone, including a spot for a solid New York slice of pizza and high-end fine dining options.
+Our ranking has something for everyone, including a spot for a solid New York slice of kosher pizza to high-end fine dining options.

 Barnea Bistro